MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

 - `width` - Specifies the maximum width column in a table when the value is displayed.
 The value must be greater than `0`.
 - `depth` - The **Depth** parameter of `Format-Custom` specifies the depth of expansion for all properties.
-The `depth` attribute allows you to specify the depth of expansion per property.
+The `depth` key allows you to specify the depth of expansion per property.
 - `ascending` / `descending` - Allows you to specify the order of sorting for one or more properties.
 These are boolean values.